-Healthcare has always benefited from changes and revolutions in technology, and the rapid growth of digital technology solutions has transformed how health services are being provided in recent years.
+Healthcare has always benefited from changes and revolutions in technology.
+For instance, IT support solutions has helped bring about meaningful use of IT systems.
+Similarly, the rapid growth of digital technology solutions has transformed how health services are being provided in recent years.
 With innovative ways to provide treatments and monitor patients’ wellbeing, healthcare is set to change dramatically in the future.
 Read on to discover some of the latest trends on the horizon.

 The rise of telemedicine